Local Gaussian cross-spectrum analysis

 \begin{definition} For a multivariate sample $\TSR{\bmyz{t}}{t=1}{n}$ of size~$n$, as described in \cref{def:lgsd_estimator}, the \mbox{$m$-truncated} estimates of the local Gaussian versions of the cospectrum, quadrature spectrum, amplitude spectrum and phase spectrum is given by

 \end{definition}

-\begin{remark} The comments in \lgsdRef{note:pseudo_normalisation,note:bandwidths_asymptotically_equivalent,note:asympotitic_effect_of_pseudo_normalisation,note:biance_variance_balance} holds for the present case too.
-In particular, the estimated marginal cumulative distributions $\widehatGz{\!k:n}$ and $\widehatGz{\!\ell:n}$ from \myref{def:lgsd_estimator}{lgcsd_estimator_ecdf} can either be based on the (rescaled) empirical cumulative distribution functions or they could be built upon a logspline technique like the one implemented in \citet{otneim2016locally}.
-Furthermore, for the asymptotic investigation, the arguments in \citep[Section~3]{otneim2016locally} reveals that the pseudo-normalisation of the marginals does not affect the final convergence rates, which (as was done in \citep{jordanger17:_lgsd}) implies that the present theoretical analysis can ignore the distinction between the original observations and the pseudo-normalised observations. \end{remark}
+The comments in \lgsdRef{sec:Estimation} holds for the present case too.
+In particular, the estimated marginal cumulative distributions $\widehatGz{\!k:n}$ and $\widehatGz{\!\ell:n}$ from \myref{def:lgsd_estimator}{lgcsd_estimator_ecdf} can either be based on the (rescaled) empirical cumulative distribution functions or they could be built upon a logspline technique like the one implemented in \citet{otneim2017locally}.
+Furthermore, for the asymptotic investigation, the arguments in \citet[Section~3]{otneim2017locally} reveals that the pseudo-normalisation of the marginals does not affect the final convergence rates, which (as was done in \JT) implies that the present theoretical analysis can ignore the distinction between the original observations and the pseudo-normalised observations.

 \makeatletter{}